shijieS/SST/README.md

 ![](./image/network.png)

-> The network can be divided into two parts: The feature extractor and Affinity extractor.
-The feature extractor extracts each detected objects' feature.
-The affinity extractor leverage the those features to compute object data association matrix.
+> The network can be divided into two parts: feature extractor and affinity extractor.
+The feature extractor extracts each detected objects' features.
+The affinity extractor leverage those features to compute object data association matrix.

 ![](./image/framework.png)